zacharesmer/tamagometer/README.md

 # Hardware
 ## Flipper Zero
-There's a flipper app, so if you have a Flipper Zero, you don't need to build any hardware.
+If you have a Flipper Zero, you can use that, just install the app and open it.

-It is currently in ultra-pre-alpha/sympathetic-developer-eyes-only stage, but hopefully it will exit that soon.

-It is also not yet in the app catalog, since it is hot off the presses and I haven't figured out how to do that yet.
-[Here's the repository](https://github.com/zacharesmer/tamagometer-companion-flipper); it's also in here as a submodule, so to clone it all at once use `git clone --recursive https://github.com/zacharesmer/tamagometer.git`
+Get it from the Flipper App Catalog (search "Tamagometer"), download a pre-built version from Github, or build it yourself.
+[Here's the repository](https://github.com/zacharesmer/tamagometer-companion-flipper).
+The source code is also in the `flipper` folder of this repo as a submodule, so if you want to clone it all at once use `git clone --recursive https://github.com/zacharesmer/tamagometer.git`

 ## Bring Your Own Board
 If you don't have a Flipper, you can make your own transmitter/receiver from a Raspberry Pi Pico.
 The firmware is written in MicroPython, so you'll need to prepare the Pico to run micropython programs.
 It might work on other boards that can run micropython, but I haven't tested any.